Need helping being more productive? These 25 tools for getting organized will help you get your life in order and find success at work and home.

 Sometimes you just need a simple ol’ reminder—literally, a sticker or sticky note to help you keep track of things.
 Post-its are the old standby of course and they’re an easy way to give yourself or your loved ones a little reminder.
-Unfortunately, sticky notes can get lost and fall off.
-They can also become so numerous that they get overlooked.
+But if you want something that can help you stay organized and focused on your goals, we have the perfect thing.

 - Squareleaf.
 Squareleaf takes sticky notes to the next level by letting you arrange all your notes in a “virtual whiteboard” format.
 For those of us super-visual people who like to move things around, this program is a lot of fun and a great planning tool.
 It’s also helpful for fluid planning—you know, when you have to change things around a bunch as a project progresses?
 This is a super-fun option when you need a lot of flexibility.
 (Imagine being able to move sticky notes around on a big board or calendar.
 Neat!)

 For those who blog, run a home business, or need a tool to manage project collaboration of any sort, using a simple project management product can help you keep track of who’s doing what and how progress is coming along.
 Many of these are a bit “robust” for general home needs, but can be simplified for everyday use.
 (That school bake sale won’t know what hit it!)

 - Asana.
 Asana is a collaborative product where users can share tasks and work together on projects.
 It gives you a constant overview of each step and where everyone is in terms of productivity.
 You can exchange files, synch with your calendar and emails, and plan tasks together as a team.